vedph/cadmus-migration/docs/filters.md

 - options:
   - `ConnectionString`: connection string to the Mongo DB.
 This is usually omitted and supplied by the client code from its own application settings.
   - `Pattern`: the regular expression pattern representing a thesaurus ID to lookup: it is assumed that this expression has two named captures, `t` for the thesaurus ID, and `e` for its entry ID.
 The default pattern is a `$` followed by the thesaurus ID, `:`, and the entry ID.

+## Token-based Text Extractor Filter

+Replace all the text locations matched via a specified regular expression pattern with the corresponding text from the base text part.

+- ID: `it.vedph.renderer-filter.mongo-token-extractor`
+- options:
+  - `ConnectionString`: connection string to the Mongo DB.
+This is usually omitted and supplied by the client code from its own application settings.
+  - `LocationPattern`: the regular expression pattern representing a text location expression.
+It is assumed that the first capture group in it is the text location.
+  - `WholeToken`: a value indicating whether to extract the whole token from the base text, even when the oordinates refer to a portion of it.
+  - `StartMarker` (when `WholeToken` is true): the start marker to insert at the beginning of the token portion when extracting the whole token.
+Default is `[`.
+  - `EndMarker` (when `WholeToken` is true): the end marker to insert at the end of the token portion when extracting the whole token.
+Default is `]`.
+  - `TextCutting`: true to enable text cutting.

+When text cutting is enabled, you can specify these additional options:

+- `Mode:`: the operational mode for the cutter: 0=cut tail (like `ABC...`); 1=cut head (like `...ABC`); 2=cut both tail and head (like `...ABC...`); 3=cut body (like `ABC...DEF`).
+- `Limit`:  the limit to the resulting text extent.
+This is either the maximum desired text length, or the maximum desired text extent expressed as a percentage of the total text's length.
+Default=100.
+- `MinusLimit`: the limit by which the maximum length can be reduced.
+Default=10.
+- `PlusLimit`: the limit by which the maximum length can be increased.
+Default=10.
+- `LimitAsPercents`: true if limits are expressed as percentages.
+- `Ellipsis`: the text to append as ellipsis indicator when text is cut.
+Default=`...`.
+- `StopChars`: characters marking a stop, in descending order of importance.
+Default=`.?!;:,/ -`.
+These are used to locate the preferred locations for a cut.

 ## Sentence Split Filter